 Instagram-worthy cafés abound in this district, so bring an empty stomach and a fully charged camera when you visit.
 Hit up One Man Coffee, Habitat and Pacamara for your caffeine fix, then pad your tummy at The Roti Prata House.
-The kopitiam (traditional coffeeshop) is renowned among locals for its signature roti prata (a fried South-Indian flatbread) that is at once crispy and fluffy.
+The kopitiam (traditional local coffeeshop) is renowned among locals for its signature roti prata (South-Indian flatbread) that is at once crispy and fluffy.
 Tear a piece off—with your hands—and dip it in the accompanying curry for a light bite in between café-hopping.

 Serangoon MRT: For stellar hawker plates

 You’ll have to hop on a bus to get to Chomp Chomp Food Centre, but the 10-minute ride is well worth your time–as is hunting down a table in the perpetually crowded hawker centre.
 Your reward?
-Some of the island’s best Hokkien prawn mee (stir-friend noodle dish with seafood), barbecued sambal (spicy chilli paste) stingray, and chicken wings fresh off the grill—all best accompanied by a sugarcane tower, which serves you three litres worth of sugarcane juice.
+Barbecued sambal (spicy chilli paste) stingray, and chicken wings fresh off the grill—all best accompanied by a sugarcane tower, which serves you three litres worth of sugarcane juice.
 Oh, and save some tummy room for the many other bars and dessert cafés that line this residential district.

 Bras Basah MRT: The heritage precinct